Mudrekh/qsort-async/README.md

 ```

 ## API
-- sort ( array, compare, [ size=10000 ] )
+### sort ( array, compare, [ size=10000 ] )
 - array - The array to sort in place
 - compare - function to compare elements of array
 - size - The size minimum at which setImmediate is skipped
   - if your compare function takes some time to execute, consider lowering this to yield to the eventloop/io more often
+  - in theory, you could lower this all the way to 1, but this does not make sense for smaller arrays

+## TODO
+Add a version that accepts an async comparator... but do you need it?